UEABIO/physalia-R-course-2023/book/_main.md

 shinyApp(ui = ui, server = server)
 ```

-Which things are now updated by the plot button?
+Q. Which things are now updated by the plot button?

-# Customising

-## Shiny Dashboard
+# Shiny Dashboards

+`bslib` is an R package that extends Bootstrap 4 and allows you to customize the appearance and style of your Shiny applications or R Markdown documents.
+With `bslib`, you can easily modify the look and feel of your Shiny apps by defining custom themes, colors, fonts, and other visual aspects.

+It provides a flexible way to create a consistent and visually appealing design for your Shiny applications without having to write extensive CSS code.

+You can use `bslib` functions like `bs_theme()`, to define and apply custom styles to your Shiny app.

 ```r